containerbuildsystem/osbs-client/docs/secret.md

 The way it works is that a special resource, of type 'Secret', is manually created on the host.
 This resource is persistent and contains the secret data in the form of keys and base64-encoded values.

-Then, when a build container is created, a secret volume is created by OpenShift from that resource and mounted within the container at `$SOURCE_SECRET_PATH`.
+Then, when a build container is created, a secret volume is created by OpenShift from that resource and mounted within the container at a specified path.
 The secret values can then be accessed as files.

 ## Creating the resource